HyReaL: Clustering Attributed Graph via Hyper-Complex Space Representation Learning: Experimental Settings

 In Comparison approaches, we follow their original settings.
-For traditional methods, the K-Means cluster the features without graph structure, and the Spectral clustering cluster the graph structure without feature matrix.
+For traditional methods, the K-Means clusters the features without graph structure, and the Spectral clustering clusters the graph structure without feature matrix.
 They are executed 10 times for average scores.
 For conventional methods, we perform 200 epochs of unsupervised training of the GAE and VGAE, then use K-Means to cluster the generated embedding.
-For advanced and state-of-the-art clustering approaches, we reproduce their source code by following the original parameter setting in the source codes.
+For advanced and state-of-the-art clustering approaches, we reproduce their source code by following the original parameter settings in the source codes.

 There are some hyper-parameters and settings of our method, i.e., the layer number, pre-training learning rate, pre-training iteration number, learning rate, iteration number, model regularization trade-off $\alpha$, and representation embedding loss trade-off $\beta$.
 We set Adam optimizer during experiments.
 The activation function of the graph encoder is ReLU for each layer. $\mathcal{L}_{reg}$ in the loss is the regularization of model, and L1 regularization is utilized.
-In the pre-training process, the hyper-parameter $\beta$ is set to 0.0001.
-For ten datasets, the neuron number of layer, the pre-training learning rate, pre-training iteration number, learning rate, and iteration number are set to $[512, 256, 128]$, $10^{-4}$, $10$, $10^{-16}$, and $4$, respectively.
-The $\alpha$ is set to $10^{-5}$ for CORA and DBLP, $5\times10^{-4}$ for CITESEER, FILM, and WISC, $10^{-6}$ for ACM, WIKI, AMAP, $10^{-4}$ for CORNELL and UAT.
-The $\beta$ is set to $2^{-10}$ for CORA, CORNELL, DBLP, WIKI, FILM, and CORNELL, $2^{-12}$ for CITESEER, $2^{-20}$ for ACM and UAT, $0$ for AMAP.
+In the pre-training process, the hyper-parameter $\beta$ is set to $0.0001$.
+For ten datasets, the neuron number of layers, the pre-training learning rate, pre-training iteration number, and iteration number are set to $[512, 256, 128]$, $10^{-4}$, $10$, and $4$, respectively.
+The learning rate is set to $0.00001$ for CITESEER, $0.0002$ for ACM, WIKI, and AMAP, $0.0004$ for DBLP, FILM, CORNELL, CORA, WISC, and, UAT.
+The $\alpha$ is set to $10^{-4}$ for CORNELL, $2\times10^{-4}$ and UAT, $5\times10^{-4}$ for CITESEER, FILM, and WISC, $10^{-5}$ for CORA and DBLP, $10^{-6}$ for ACM, WIKI, AMAP.
+The $\beta$ is set to $2^{-10}$ for WIKI, DBLP, CORNELL, CORA, WISC, $2^{-12}$ for ACM, CITESEER, $2^{-30}$ for UAT, $0$ for AMAP.